 - they are a major UK export industry, with overseas earnings of over £4 billion per annum.

-The most recent Research Assessment Exercise found that:
+The most recent Research Excellence Framework found that:

-- two-thirds of the UK’s very best (‘world leading’) research took place in Russell Group universities
+- 68% of the UK’s very best (‘world leading’) research took place in Russell Group universities

-- on average, twice as much of the research undertaken at Russell Group universities is ‘world leading’ compared to the rest of the sector
+- Almost twice as much of the research undertaken at Russell Group universities is ‘world leading’ compared to the rest of the sector

 Russell Group graduates are highly sought after by employers, with 11 of the top 30 universities in the world, as ranked by employers, in the Russell Group.
 Research by the Department for Business Innovation and Skills has identified that male graduates of Russell Group universities earn 16% more, and female Russell Group graduates 9% more, over their lifetime on average than graduates from other universities.